petre-renware/sdeven/doc_src/SDEVEN.70_LIP.md

 As **product** must have an *usage documentation* (ie, work procedures), an *administration documentation* (ie, installation, configuration, maintenance), a *packaging* procedure.

 As **system**, a software should have:

 * an *installation procedure*, which could be just a documentation or other automation software.
-This procedure should be *clear*, *well defined* (ie, deterministic, without ambiguities) and *repeatable*.
+This procedure should be *clear*, *well defined* (ie, deterministic, without ambiguities) and *repeatable*
 * a *logging mechanism* and some rotate policies.
 Using host operating system standards is recommend in order to be easy maintained by any system administrator

 As **system product** inherit the requirements from both categories.

 There are also other "things" that must be satisfied, especially from commercial point of view such as:

-* a logo would bw required for a product
+* a logo would be required for a product
 * presentation materials, presentation views (ie, slides), a presentation site, some hints for sales and bid teams (ie, `130-SKIT` elements)

 This methodology assures that the essential parts of both taxonomies will be covered, at least in raw forms creating the base for future / next refinement levels.